MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-dev-start.md

 ## Windows 10

 If you're using a Windows 10 machine, you can work with PowerShell 5.0 and Visual Studio.
-And if you're working with an Azure Stack Development Kit, you can connect to your environment with a VPN connection.
+And if you're working with an Azure Stack Development Kit (ASDK), you can connect to your environment with a VPN connection.

 ### Set up your tools